odchigue25206/OOP-Final_Project/2 - Reports/Week2_Narrative_Report.md

 This week, our team looked into starting the coding part right.
 The goal?
 Getting the diagnosis data loaded smoothly - no fiddling with file paths by hand each time.
 Because we’re aiming for something easy to use, we needed a way for people to just pick or drop a file instead of changing code bits themselves.

 ## 1. Exploring Initialization Functions
-Rynzo led the search, while Jave dug into options.
-Their focus shifted across ways to manage picking files - like testing shortcuts or adjusting inputs
-* Using built-in Python dialogs
-* Looking into tools you can use to check files inside a folder
-* Checking if Jupyter Notebook supports upload widgets
-* Checking if the feature spots file locations on its own

-Still, every method brought its own issues.
-A few used strange tools we’d never seen before, while some needed extra steps just to start.
-Quite a few guides acted like we already knew stuff we didn’t.
-Because it was our first go at managing files, all of it seemed confusing and heavy.
+Rynzo led the search while Jave explored different options.
+Their work focused on figuring out how the system could let users select files without manually changing the code.
+They tried several approaches—like using built-in Python dialogs, checking whether Jupyter Notebook supports upload widgets, and exploring tools that can automatically detect files in a folder or identify file locations on their own.

+Each method introduced new complications.
+Some required unfamiliar tools, others demanded additional setup steps, and many online guides assumed we already knew concepts we hadn’t learned yet.
+Since it was our first attempt at handling file-management functions, the entire process felt overwhelming and confusing.

-## 2. The Main Issue: Constant Path Changes
+2. The Main Issue: Constant Path Changes
-One major issue we ran into?
-The setup uses fixed file locations right now - so it can't adapt easily
-* Each time we aim to check fresh data,
-* Each time you shift the file into a new folder
-* Each time someone else in the team executes the script

-We’d need to open the script by hand, then update the location.
-That method takes too much time - plus it won’t work well once the system goes live, particularly when different people start using the tool.
-Due to this restriction, we looked into a feature able to:
-* Finds the file location on its own
-* Let users pick a file
-* Bring in data while keeping the code exactly as it is

-We found a few options - though each means picking up tools we haven't used before.
+A major problem we discovered was that the current setup uses fixed file paths.
+This means the code cannot adjust automatically whenever the dataset changes location.
+Every time we want to test new data, move the file to a different folder, or let another group member run the script on their own device, we are forced to open the code and manually update the file path.

+This approach is inefficient and would cause issues once the system is used by multiple people.
+Because of this limitation, we began searching for a method that could automatically detect file paths, allow users to select a file easily, and load the data without requiring any changes in the actual script.
+Although we found potential solutions, each one involved tools or functions that were new to us, which means we still need more time to learn how they work.
-#  3. Decision to Move the Task to Next Week
+3. Decision to Move the Task to Next Week
-Looking back at what we tried, it seemed clear - more time was needed to explore how files are managed.
-Rather than rushing something half-baked, we chose to shift this work into next week’s plan so we could:
-* Check out the top way to pick files
-* Keep the end result straightforward yet easy to use
-* Few mistakes could mess up the core system
-* Makes sure everyone knows how to work it

-This’ll make it easier to create a stronger setup down the road - using simpler parts that actually work well together.
+After reviewing our progress, we realized that we needed more time to understand how file-handling should be implemented properly.
+Instead of rushing a solution that might break later, we decided to move this task to next week’s objectives.
+This will give us the opportunity to study the most effective way to allow file selection, keep the process simple and user-friendly, reduce the chances of errors affecting the main system, and ensure that all group members know how to use the function correctly.

+By postponing this task, we can create a stronger and more stable setup that will integrate smoothly with the rest of the project once we fully understand the tools involved.
 # Screenshots

 # Challenges Encountered